What are No Wagering Casino Sites?

 Thankfully, the UK Gambling Commission caught on to this grotty little practice and made significant changes to the regulations relating to the promotion of bonus offers such as free spins.
 Now, all online casinos have to provide clear details about every single wagering requirement on their site, regardless of whether it applies to free spins, deposit bonuses, tiered bonus schemes or VIP bonus deals.

-In summary then, casinos that do disclose their wagering rules are able to use the rights reserved to them under current gambling legislation to continue applying these requirements.
+In summary, casinos that do disclose their wagering rules are able to use the rights reserved for them under current gambling legislation to continue applying these requirements.

 How are Wagering Rules Expressed?